rachelouye/rachelouye.github.io/essays/smartquestions.md

 ## Asking the "right" questions

 Growing up I was always told there is no such thing as a not smart question.
-I was also always told that it’s better to ask questions than to not know at all.
+I was also always told that it’s better to ask questions then to not know at all.
 However, I was the type of person who grew up not asking questions because I was too shy, but I also did not want to sound unintelligent.
 Now, I have a completely different view on what is a question worthy of me asking.

 ## What not to ask
 When thinking about a not smart question, I think of the most general form of what one would want an answer to.
 For example, if you are trying to ask a question regarding JavaScript, a question could be “How do you code in JavaScript?”.